We’ve all heard the term “office administrator”, but what does an administrator really do?

 Well, they are true multi-taskers, which means that if you choose to work in an administration role, you’ll get lots of varied experience.
 An administrator is responsible for a range of things within an organisation, to make sure everything runs smoothly.

-In addition, an administrator is responsible for sorting post, writing letters, and posting and delivering letters.
-As well as this, you’ll gain experience arranging travel, hotel rooms, meeting rooms and other appointments.
+In addition, an administrator is responsible for sorting posts, writing letters, and posting and delivering letters.
+As well as this, you’ll gain experience arranging travel, hotel rooms, meeting rooms, and other appointments.
 Also, you’ll become familiar with taking meeting minutes, and printing or copying various documents.